jaames/zfont/README.md

 ### Hello World

 (Pssst!
-If you prefer to learn by experimenting, check out the [basic demo over on Codepen](https://codepen.io/rakujira/pen/vqLBwz))
+If you prefer to dive in, check out the [basic demo over on Codepen](https://codepen.io/rakujira/pen/vqLBwz))

 To draw some text in a Zdog scene, first we need to set up a new `Zdog.Font` object with the .ttf url for our desired font, then we can create a new `Zdog.Text` object and add it to the illustration like any other shape: